 - Black Comedy: In spades.
 In particular, the way most of the X-Force is quickly (and gruesomely) dispatched.
 The very first thing the movie starts with is Deadpool winding up a music box of Wolverine impaled on a wooden spike, and pushing the spike down to start it.

 - Black Comedy Rape: Wade's time in the Ice Box is pretty much non-stop Prison Rape jokes.
 Russell, who is a child, is not spared from these jokes either.

-- Blade Brake: Cable does this with his robotic arm, planting it in a building's facade and descending it to attack the Ice Box convoy transporting Russell.
+- Blade Brake: Cable does this with his robotic arm, planting it in a building's facade as he slides down it to attack the Ice Box convoy transporting Russell.

 - Blessed with Suck: Having the world's most powerful Healing Factor really sucks when all you want to do is kill yourself so you can be with your dead girlfriend.

 - Blind Shoulder Toss: Deadpool offhandedly tosses a running chainsaw behind his back after finishing off a mook with it in the opening.

 - Bloodier and Gorier: This movie one-ups the previous film and Logan by having the most copious amounts of violence, blood, and gory content of the three.
 Even if Shatterstar is an alien, he leaves a rather bloody green blood and gore on a helicopter.

 - Book Ends: An Asshole Victim getting run over by a car occurs just before both the opening and closing credits.

 - Borrowed Catchphrase: Russell adopts the headmaster's "Blessed are the wicked who are cleansed by my hand" line in the Bad Future.

 - Brick Joke:

 - Wade did bury several kilos of cocaine and the cure for blindness in Blind Al's apartment!